MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 - **Application tier.** Includes the Fiori Front-end Server pool, SAP Web Dispatcher pool, application server pool, and SAP Central Services cluster.
 For high availability of Central Services on Azure running in Linux virtual machines, a highly available network file share service is required, such as [NFS File Shares in Azure Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-azure-files), [Azure NetApp Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files), clustered Network File Shares (NFS) servers, or [SIOS Protection Suite for Linux](https://us.sios.com/solutions/sap-high-availability/) .
 To set up a highly available file share for the Central Services cluster on Red Hat Enterprise Linux, [GlusterFS](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs) can be configured on Azure virtual machines running Red Hat Enterprise Linux.
 On SUSE Linux Enterprise Server 15 SP1 and later versions or SUSE Linux Enterprise Server for SAP Applications, you can use [Azure Shared Disks](/azure/virtual-machines/disks-shared#linux) on a Pacemaker cluster to achieve high availability.

 - **SAP HANA.** The database tier uses two or more Linux virtual machines in a cluster to achieve high availability in a scale-up deployment.
 HANA System Replication (HSR) is used to replicate contents between primary and secondary HANA systems.
 Linux clustering is used to detect system failures and facilitate automatic failover.
 A storage-based or cloud-based fencing mechanism must be used to ensure the failed system is isolated or shut down to avoid the cluster split-brain condition.
-In HANA scale-out deployments, database high availability is achieved by configuring standby nodes without the need of the Linux clustering component.
+In HANA scale-out deployments, database high availability is achieved by configuring either standby nodes without the need of the Linux clustering component; or scale-out over shared storage over ANF.

-- **Jumpbox.** Also called a bastion host, this secure virtual machine on the network is used to connect to the other virtual machines and is typically deployed as part of the shared services, such as domain controllers and backup services.
+- **Jumpbox/Bastion.** A jumpbox is also called a bastion host, this secure virtual machine on the network is used to connect to the other virtual machines and is typically deployed as part of the shared services, such as domain controllers and backup services.
 The jumpbox is deployed on a virtual machine to support SAP HANA Studio, SAPGUI, file transfer, and other functions that are commonly used for installation and administration purposes.
 For remote desktop protocol (RDP) or secure shell (SSH) services, try [Azure Bastion](/azure/bastion/bastion-overview).
 If only RDP and SSH are used for administration, Azure Bastion is a great alternative.

+**Private DNS.** Azure Private DNS provides a reliable and secure DNS service for your virtual network.
+[Azure Private DNS](/azure/dns/private-dns-overview) manages and resolves domain names in the virtual network without the need to configure a custom DNS solution.

 **Load balancers.** To distribute traffic to virtual machines in the SAP application-tier subnet for high availability, we recommend using the [Standard load balancers](/azure/load-balancer/load-balancer-standard-availability-zones) are used.
 It's important to highlight that the Standard Load Balancer is secure by default, and no virtual machines behind the Standard Load Balancer will have outbound internet connectivity.
 To enable outbound internet in the virtual machines, you must consider your [Standard Load Balancer configuration](/azure/virtual-machines/workloads/sap/high-availability-guide-standard-load-balancer-outbound-connections).
 For SAP web-based application high availability, use the built-in [SAP Web Dispatcher](https://help.sap.com/doc/saphelp_em900/9.0/en-US/48/8fe37933114e6fe10000000a421937/content.htm?no_cache=true), or another commercially available load balancer, depending on the traffic type (such as HTTP or SAP GUI) or the required network services (such as Secure Sockets Layer (SSL) termination).

+The Standard LB supports multiple frontend virtual IPs which is ideal for the ASCS/ERS cluster implementation where both services can share one LB to simplify the solution.

+The Standard LB also supports multi-SID SAP clusters.
+In other words, multiple SAP systems on [SLES](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-multi-sid) or [RHEL](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-multi-sid) can share a common high availability infrastructure to save cost.
+We urge readers to evaluate the cost saving with the risk of placing too many systems in one cluster.
+We support no more than 5 SIDs per cluster.

 **Availability sets.** Virtual machines for all pools and clusters (Web Dispatcher, SAP application servers, Central Services, and HANA) are grouped into separate [availability sets](/azure/virtual-machines/windows/tutorial-availability-sets), and at least two virtual machines are provisioned per role.
 Availability sets increase the availability of applications and virtual machines through management of hosts system faults or maintenance events by distributing role instances onto multiple hosts.
 An alternative is to use [Availability Zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) to improve workload availability as described later in this article.